hibbitts-design/publishing-with-docsify-this/README.md

 * Visually style your web pages using a point-and-click Web Page Builder
 * Share existing GitHub-hosted Markdown files as web pages, with an optional 'Edit this Page' link
 * Seamlessly embed constraint-free Markdown/HTML into other platforms (e.g. LMS or CMS)
-* Utilize the supported URL parameters when embedding content to match each destination platform better visually
+* Use the available options when embedding content to match each destination platform better visually

 ### Markdown CSS Classes